 Uncoupling: Uncoupling of mitochondrial respiration is a general term comprising diverse mechanisms.
 Differences of terms-uncoupled vs. noncoupled-are easily overlooked, although they relate to different mechanisms of uncoupling (Fig. 3).
-Rigorous definitions are required to clarify the concepts (Table 2).

 - 1. Proton leak across the mtIM from the pos-to the neg-compartment (Fig. 2); - 2.
 Cycling of other cations, strongly stimulated by permeability transition; - 3.
-Proton slip in the proton pumps when protons are effectively not pumped (CI, CIII and CIV) or are not driving phosphorylation (F1F0-ATPase); - 4.
+Proton slip in the proton pumps when protons are effectively not pumped (CI, CIII and CIV) or are not driving phosphorylation (F-ATPase); - 4.
 Loss of compartmental integrity when electron transfer is acoupled; - 5.
-Electron leak in the loosely coupled univalent reduction of oxygen (O2; dioxygen) to superoxide anion radical (O2-).
+Electron leak in the loosely coupled univalent reduction of oxygen (O2; dioxygen) to superoxide (O2-; superoxide anion radical).

 Fig 3.
 Mechanisms of respiratory uncoupling.
 An intact mitochondrial inner membrane, mtIM, is required for vectorial, compartmental coupling.
 'Acoupled' respiration is the consequence of structural disruption with catalytic activity of non-compartmental mitochondrial fragments.
-Inducibly uncoupled (activation of UCP1) and experimentally noncoupled respiration (titration of protonophores) stimulate respiration to maximum oxygen flux of ET-capacity.
-Uncoupled, decoupled, and loosely coupled respiration are components of intrinsic LEAK respiration.
+Inducibly uncoupled (activation of UCP1) and experimentally noncoupled respiration (titration of protonophores) stimulate respiration to maximum oxygen flux.
+H+ leak-uncoupled, decoupled, and loosely coupled respiration are components of intrinsic uncoupling.
 Pathological dysfunction may affect all types of uncoupling, including permeability transition, causing intrinsically dyscoupled respiration.
 Similarly, toxicological and environmental stress factors can cause extrinsically dyscoupled respiration.